gpoulakos/bootcamp/README.md

 # bootcamp
-This repo is for exercises of the bootcamp courses
+This repo is for exercises of the AFDEMP bootcamp